uvarc/rc-website/content/userinfo/howtos/storage/aws-s3.md

 ## `aws s3 presign` - Presign an S3 URL

 In some cases users want to share a file with a remote party without creating access keys or for a limited amount of time.
-The `presign` feature is useful in this situation since it creates a unique signed URL that expires after a set amount of time.
+The `presign` feature is useful in this case since it creates a unique signed URL that expires after a set amount of time.

-To set the expiry time, calculate how length of time you want in seconds.
+To set the expiry time, calculate the length of time you want the signature to last in seconds.
 This value will be used with the `--expires-in` flag.

 ```
 aws s3 presign --expires-in 600 s3://mybucket1/path/file-to-share.tar.gz